mitulshah96/code-sharing-between-react-and-react-navtive/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+In This  project code sharing is between web & mobile development to build mobile project move to cd src/mobile and then run react-native run-android and to build web cd src/web and then run npm start

+The shared folder contains redux integration.

+Happy Coding :)

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).